 According to most insurance policies, you must:Read More

-We often discuss disaster preparedness on our blog: how to prepare for a snowstorm, how to clear your property for wildfire, kitchen safety, etc. But one thing we don’t spend much time covering is the parts of your insurance policy that may come into play after a disaster happens.
-As we always caution, talk with your agent!
-They’re your best resource.
-But here are some questions and topics you should be prepared to discuss with them before a loss occurs:Read More
+We often discuss disaster preparedness on our blog, but one thing we don’t spend much time covering is the parts of your insurance policy that may come into play after a disaster happens.
+As we always caution, talk with your agent.
+He or she is your best resource.
+Still, we can offer a few tips on what you should talk to your agent about when discussing coverage.Read More

 When most people think of tornadoes and where they occur, the Midwest usually comes to mind, not somewhere like Washington state, where our biggest weather woes tend to be flooding and wind storms — and occasional minor snow storms.
 But, tornadoes do occur in Washington and have even been known to cause property damage and loss of life.Read More

 Did you know that not all earthquakes are the same?
 It's true.
 Earthquakes happen at different depths, known as “shallow,” "intermediate" and “deep” earthquakes.
 And, although the Richter scale reading can give a good indication of how bad the damage might be, different types of shaking occur during a quake.